 Further to the restrictions for existing multi-residential properties, new multi-residential buildings with a building permit date of April 20, 2017 or after will have a mandatory tax ratio of between 1.0 and 1.1.
-Currently, the County does not have any new multi-residential buildings that fall within the new tax class.
-In the event that a new multi-residential building permit is issued after April 20, 2017, the multi-residential (new construction) tax rate is included in the County's 2020 Levy By-law.
+Currently, the County has one new multi-residential building that falls within the new tax class.
+Any future new multi-residential building permits issued, will result in further assessment within this class.